What is cystography?

 You might need cystography to find out the cause of:

-- Urinary reflux, when urine flows back into one or both ureters and, in some cases,
+Urinary reflux, when urine flows back into 1 or both ureters and, in some cases, to

 Other reasons that you may need cystography: